Hound-fm/metadata-standard/README.md

 ### Extending the metadata

 Some types of content require very specific metadata information wich is not provided in the current metadata schema.
-Since most platforms interpret the `description` field as markdown, it is possible to include nested metadata within this field using yaml front matter:
+Since most platforms interpret the `description` field as markdown, it is possible to include nested metadata within this field using `yaml` or `json` front matter:

-> Front matter is metadata written in yaml, located at the top of a file wrapped in ---'s.
+> Front matter is metadata located at the top of the markdown file.

-Front matter example:
+Front matter examples:

+YAML
 ``` YML
 ---
 key: value